-To this end, a statistically efficient scoring model is investigated which marks minimize a well specified measurement error function.
+To this end, a statistically efficient scoring model is studied which marks minimize a well specified measurement error function.
 The problem differs from a standard mean estimation procedure as the marks serve two purposes at once.
 They provide an estimation of ability through the computation of a score for every examinee, but they also influence examinees in their choice between selection and omission, which in turn changes the conditions under which abilities are estimated.
 To study to what extent those two objectives interact, the grading rule minimizes the mean square difference between examinees' scores and abilities.
+By estimating unobservable characteristics from observable decisions, the model shares conceptual similarities with McFadden's (1981) econometric framework for inferring latent variables from discrete choices.

 I find that the efficient scoring rule is highly sensitive to the size of the test.
 When a limited number of items is proposed to examinees, answers by the less able are too noisy to allow accurate estimation of their ability.
 The efficient mark for omission is positive to induce the less able to omit and reveal their type.
-The fewer items, the more omitters and the higher the mark for omission.
-Loss aversion generally improves estimators efficiency by spontaneously inducing more omission and thereby reducing the need to bias the mark upward to favor omission.
-When the test has a large sample of questions, ability of low able examinees is estimated with accuracy, eliminating the need to induce them to omit.
+The fewer items, the more omitters there should be and the higher the mark for omission.
+Loss aversion generally improves estimators efficiency by spontaneously inducing more omission and thereby reducing the need to bias the omission mark upward.
+When the test has a large sample of questions, ability of low able examinees is estimated with more accuracy, eliminating the need to induce them to omit.
 The mark for omission drops to negative values so that all examinees answer.
-The penalty for wrong answers is approximately insensitive to the number of items and the scoring strategy.